Search

 Lillian Roberts, DVM

 Lillian Roberts, DVM is perhaps the least-formally-educated veterinarian practicing in the US today.
 After dropping out of high school in the 1970s, she joined the Army, then spent a few years working with race horses at various tracks around the country.
 Finally realizing that wasn’t a good long-term career choice, around 1981 she focused on getting into vet school so spent two long years in Undergrad (ASU) earning the bare prerequisites to apply to Mizzou’s veterinary school.
-After graduating in 1987, she meandered through a small-animal internship, a year in equine practice, several years of ER work and relief, and a stint as a volunteer vet at a zoo before finally opening her own practice, Country Club Animal Clinic in Palm Desert, CA, in 1996 – where she remains to this day.
+After graduating in 1987, she meandered through a small-animal internship, a year in equine practice, several years of ER work and relief, and a stint as a volunteer vet at a zoo before finally opening her own practice, in Palm Desert, CA, in 1996 – where she remains to this day.
 Along the way, she published the Andi Pauling series of “veterinarian mysteries” (so dubbed by her publisher), along with EMERGENCY VET: TRUE STORIES FROM THE ANIMAL EMERGENCY CLINIC, and gained a photography and world-travel addiction that rivals practice ownership in its potential for financial expenditure.
 Despite her meager education, she is interested in practically everything.
 A VIN Rep since 1997, she is proud to join the VIN Foundation’s board as its newest member.

 VIN Foundation | Supporting veterinarians to cultivate a healthy animal community | Our Team | Board of Directors | William B. Thomas DVM DACVIM